 10 Tips on How to Improve Gut Health

-Sweeteners like aspartame and sucralose can negatively affect gut microbiota and may reduce what helps good gut bacteria from growing naturally. - Stay Hydrated
+- Avoid Artificial Sweeteners: Sweeteners like aspartame and sucralose can negatively affect gut microbiota and may reduce what helps good gut bacteria from growing naturally.

-While necessary for fighting infections, overusing antibiotics can kill beneficial bacteria, disrupting the balance of gut microbiota. - Exercise Regularly
+- Limit Antibiotic Use: While necessary for fighting infections, overusing antibiotics can kill beneficial bacteria, disrupting the balance of gut microbiota.

-Poor sleep patterns can negatively affect gut health.
-Aim for 7-9 hours of sleep to maintain a balanced microbiome. - Manage Stress
+- Get Enough Sleep: Poor sleep patterns can negatively affect gut health.
+Aim for 7-9 hours of sleep to maintain a balanced microbiome.

 4 Types of Food for Gut Health